Tackling smuggling at source

 Additionally, the UK works abroad to reduce factors that may push or force people to attempt such journeys - through creating jobs, tackling modern slavery, providing education and delivering life-saving humanitarian assistance in response to conflicts and natural disasters.

 Four men have been arrested by the National Crime Agency (NCA) and the French police as part of an ongoing investigation into an attempt to smuggle migrants into the UK which resulted in the death of an Iranian woman on 9 August.
-The French authorities arrested three men on 7 October.
-Two of the men are due to stand trial in France in December.
 The NCA arrested a 31-year-old man on suspicion of facilitating illegal immigration on 20 September.
 He has been released under investigation.
+The French authorities arrested three men on 7 October.
+On 18 December, two of the men were jailed for a combined total of nine years following a trial in France.

 On 8 July 2019, Sarbast Mohammed Hama, 31, pleaded guilty at Lewes Crown Court to assisting unlawful immigration into the UK.
 He was jailed for three years and four months.
-The case was led by officers from Immigration Enforcement Criminal and Financial Investigations.
+The case was led by officers from Immigration Enforcement.

 On 3 June 2019, an Iranian national, who is an Imam at the Mosque in Rouen, was sentenced to 2 years in prison for providing boats to organised crime gangs.
 His associate was sentenced to 9 months in prison and a 3 year ban from the Nord and Pas de Calais.